Colorado Mountain Gardener: The Superb Monarch Butterfly

 filled with a compound referred to as cardenolides.
 When a caterpillar feeds on milkweed

-vegetation, the cardenolides keep within the physique of the monarch, which makes it
+vegetation, the cardenolides within the physique of the monarch, which makes it

 distasteful and poisonous to predators like birds.
 The predators study to remain away